-His Dad is a businessman, who owned three restaurants, a tennis academy and a sports equipment business in the Serbian mountains) at Belgrade, formerly Yugoslavia now in capital of Serbia.
+His Dad is a businessman, who owned three restaurants, a tennis academy and a sports equipment business in the Serbian mountains at Belgrade, formerly Yugoslavia and now the capital of Serbia.
 Below are the lovely parents of Novac Djokovic.

-He started out by attending a tennis camp in Novi Sad and by the time he was six, the young Tennis prodigy (pictured below) was spotted playing the game by Serbian tennis player and coach Jelena Gencic.
+He started out by attending a tennis camp in Novi Sad, and by the time he was six, the young Tennis prodigy (pictured below) was spotted playing the game by a Serbian tennis player and coach, Jelena Gencic.

 “This is the greatest talent I have seen since Monica Seles”

 And so began Djokovic’s journey to building a career in Tennis as he committed the next six years of his life polishing his Tennis skills under the guidance of Jelena Gencic.